ministryofjustice/hmpps-manage-users/README.md

 ## Cypress integration tests

 The `integration-tests` directory contains a set of Cypress integration tests.
-These tests WireMock to stub the application's dependencies on the elite2, ouath and whreabouts RESTful APIs.
+These tests WireMock to stub the application's dependencies on the prison, ouath and whreabouts RESTful APIs.

 ### Running the Cypress tests